Kamal (Deploy to any VPS)#

 file in this folder which will contain all the environment variables needed for deployment.

-file is not checked into source control.
-See deploy/.env.kamal
+file should not be checked into source control.
+See .kamal/secrets.example

 for the required variables.